Guillem Crespí

-Career
+Biography

 He is a member of Barcelona Atlètisme in Catalonia.
 He set a personal best time of 10.28 seconds to reach the 100 metres final of the 2023 European Athletics U23 Championships in Espoo in July 2023.

 In January 2024, he won the 60 metres at the Catalan Indoor Championships in Sabadell in a championships record time of 6.72 seconds, lowering the 6.74 previous record set by Bernat Canet.
 In February 2024, he finished in second place at the Spanish Athletics Indoor Championships over 60 metres, running a personal best 6.70 seconds.
-He ran as part of the Spanish 4x100m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
+He ran as part of the Spanish 4 × 100 m relay team at the 2024 World Relays Championships in Nassau, Bahamas.

 He qualified for the final of the 100 metres at the 2024 European Athletics Championships in Rome with a personal best time of 10.19 seconds.
 He finished sixth in the final where he lowered his personal best to 10.18 seconds.

 He competed at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands in March 2025.
 He came through qualifying to reach the final, running a personal best of 6.58 seconds in the semi-final.
 In the final he ran 6.59 seconds to finish in sixth place overall.
 Later that month, he was selected for the Spanish team to compete at the 2025 World Athletics Indoor Championships in Nanjing, China.
 He qualified for the semi-finals, where he ran 6.64 seconds but did not progress through to the final.

+Crespi won the 60 metres at the 2026 Spanish Indoor Championships in Valencia, running 6.66 seconds in the final.
+He was selected for the 2026 World Athletics Indoor Championships in Poland, where he reached the semifinals, running a personal best of 6.57 seconds.

+Competing at the 2026 World Athletics Relays, he ran as a member of the mixed 4 × 100 m relay alongside Andoni Calbano, Maribel Pérez and Jaël Bestué as they ran a time of 40.51, setting the first national record in this event and qualifying for the final.
+He also ran in the men's 4 × 100 metres relay at the championships in Gaborone, Botswana.
+He competed in the 100 metres at the 2026 European Athletics Championships in Birmingham, England in August 2026.
+Later at the championships, he was a bronze medalist as part of the Spain mixed 4 × 100 m relay team alongside Pérez, Calbano and Bestué.
+He also ran in the men's 4 × 100 metres relay at the championships.